 Through conversations with tons of expats over the past couple of months and my own research, I’ve found that you can do this virtually anywhere in the world, but after analysis, I’m convinced Shenzhen offers the greatest value and quality of life.
 Why?

 That makes this arguably the best quality of life available on a part-time schedule that gives you tons of free time for your own personal goals and hobbies, in addition to months off to travel.
-The public schools are offering this for elementary and middle school teachers, and there are similar opportunities at the University level, and for business professionals / adults in you’d rather work evenings.
+The public schools are offering this for K-12 teachers, and there are similar opportunities at the University level, and for business professionals / adults in you’d rather work evenings.

 So how can you retire in 10 years?